-Everywhere you go in some parts of the world, you will likely see QR Codes in businesses and even in an advertisement.
+Everywhere you go in some parts of the world, you will likely see QR codes in businesses and even in advertisements.
 If you purchase a package today, you might see a QR code on it for various reasons, and chances are, you might be wondering what these things are all about.

 Companies worldwide tend to use them quite often, and the same goes for individuals as well.
-If you have a smartphone on hand, then taking advantage of what QR code has to offer shouldn’t be an issue in the slightest.
+If you have a smartphone on hand, then taking advantage of what QR codes have to offer shouldn’t be an issue in the slightest.

 What is a QR Code?

-You might be wondering, what does the term QR code stand for?
-Well, it means Quick Response Code, and the design is usually square.
+You might be wondering what the term QR code stands for.
+Well, it means Quick Response Code and the design is usually square.
 From our understanding, this piece of technology was first developed and used in Japan.

 Now, a QR code is merely a means to store information, much of which is basic.
-The data is stored in a machine-readable manner, and in most cases, the information stored inside are mainly email addresses, website URLs, phone number, etc.
+The data is stored in a machine-readable manner, and in most cases, the information stored inside is mainly email addresses, website URLs, phone numbers, etc.

 How to take advantage of QR codes